 Appalled, Stan said, “They don’t fix their own cars?
 And they complain about me?”

 Don’t Ask (1993) This time a bone is the object.
 Yes, that’s right, Dortmunder is stealing a bone.
 Don’t ask.

 ****What’s the Worst That Could Happen?
-(1996) Dortmunder tangles with a Donald Trump-type figure.
+(1996) Dortmunder tangles with a flamboyant capitalist who might have been modeled on pre-presidential Donald Trump.
 This joyous book’s victories seem to redeem the manifold losses of the past.

 Bad News (2001) Compared to the early years, the tales of Dortmunder’s final decade run smoothly.
 The crew almost never puts a foot wrong; instead, they are just constantly visited by poor luck.
 To get the most out of the late Dortmunders, you must have read at least some of the previous adventures.
 In Bad News the contest between city lawyers in a hick courtroom is the highlight.

 The Road to Ruin (2004) I didn’t like The Road to Ruin the first time through because it was so diffuse.
 But upon rereading, I thought it was great and certainly much more surreal than I understood at first.
 From our email exchange:

 EI: “The crimes are no longer the center of the books: Reporting on life is the center instead.
 I now adore THE ROAD TO RUIN, which features a kind of daemonic journalism which is perhaps unprecedented.
 I mean, what are those scenes?!?
 Chester driving the drunk salesman around?
 The Harvards vs. the labor schmos?
 Who else but you would dare to be so underdone in acaper novel?”